Phase 1: (Introductory Culinary and Life Skills)

 5 weeks 200 hours

-Phase 2 continues with both practical cooking experience and a high-quality food service curriculum.
-In addition to their foodservice training, trainees attend weekly life skills classes that provide them with the knowledge and skills they need to become leaders, confident, and self-sufficient.
+Continued practical cooking experience and a high-quality food service curriculum.
+Trainees attend weekly life skills classes that provide them with the knowledge and skills they need to become leaders, confident, and self-sufficient.
 The curriculum covers a broad range of topics, including financial literacy, healthy relationship skills, tenant rights and responsibilities, and effective resume writing.
 Trainee's also complete their Barista training.

 Phase 3: (Transition Back into the Community)